WordPress/test-handbook/README.md

 # Make WordPress Test Handbook

 This repo is dedicated to the Make WordPress Test Handbook located at https://make.wordpress.org/test/handbook/.
+In 2022, handbook updates [were identified as a key team initiative](https://make.wordpress.org/test/2022/03/02/test-team-chat-summary-1-march-2022/) to improve onboarding and accessibility to Test Team, and expand participation.

 Pages will be added here as they are created or updated on the handbook site.